Back to all posts

 So How Should I Go About Getting My Company PCI DSS Compliant?

-A VM provider can perform regular scans and vulnerability assessments to identify and address potential security vulnerabilities within your payment card environment.
+This provider can perform regular scans and vulnerability assessments to identify and address potential security vulnerabilities within your payment card environment.
 They can also help you develop and implement policies and procedures that meet the PCI DSS requirements and provide guidance on remediation efforts.

 Learn how Holm Security, an approved PCI DSS complaint Next-Gen Vulnerability Management provider, can help you start your compliance journey today.